Codesee-io/docs-maps/docs/prs.md

 #### GitHub Pull Request Sidebar

-When you're viewing a file inside the sidebar of the GitHub Pull Request & Issues extensions, you can create a Review Map of those changes without checking out the branch:
+When viewing a file inside the sidebar of the GitHub Pull Request & Issues extensions, you can create a Review Map of those changes without checking out the branch:

 - Open the [GitHub Pull Requests and Issues](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) sidebar.
 - Choose a pull request under any category.
 The "All Open" category is a good place to start.